 The Talk to a Scientist program exists to allow members of the public to connect with ARPANSA scientists to address questions or concerns about radiation and nuclear issues.

 The service is available by phone on Tuesdays and Thursdays from 11 am to 12.30 pm Melbourne time (except holidays) and by email during normal business hours in Melbourne.
-From 23 March 2020, phone access to the program will be unavailable until further notice.

 All users are required to comply with the Conditions of use.